Mac Tutorials

 Problems with sound

 Without sound, you can’t, of course, enjoy music or videos on your Mac.
-First, you should check your speakers and headphones to make sure they’re working and plugged in properly.
-Then you should start digging into the settings in System Preferences.
+For starters, you should check your speakers and headphones to make sure they’re working and plugged in properly.
+Then you should start digging into the settings in the System Settings.
 Check different apps, try your audio hardware on a different computer, and see if your Mac needs updating.

 The Sound tab opened from the System Preferences shows you the existing settings to manage sound effects, output, and input while using your Mac and other accessories connected to it.